Setting a PIN

 ScriptMessageHandlerwith the nameIOS.

-WebView - Staging the PIN
+Staging the PIN

 - When a user wants to set or change a PIN, call Get PIN Change Token.